 “No antibodies in the blood are specific enough, or sensitive enough, for this condition.
 No antibodies in the stools can be utilized to diagnose or screen for this condition.”

-Non-celiac gluten sensitivity is diagnosed by process of exclusion.
-Experts recommend that you first get tested for a wheat allergy and for celiac disease.
-If both of those are negative, then your doctor may recommend a gluten elimination diet.
+Non-celiac gluten sensitivity is diagnosed by the process of exclusion.
+Experts recommend that you first get tested for a wheat allergy and celiac disease.
+If both are negative, your doctor may recommend a gluten-elimination diet.
 If symptoms improve on a gluten-free diet, then you likely have non-celiac gluten sensitivity.

-It is very important that a knowledgeable physician oversee this entire process, which can help to omit patients self-diagnosing themselves and to reduce the likelihood of a placebo effect occurring during dietary intervention.
+It is very important that a knowledgeable physician oversee this entire process, which can help to prevent patients from self-diagnosing themselves and reduce the likelihood of a placebo effect occurring during dietary intervention.

-I’m already gluten-free and I feel much better than I did when eating gluten.
-Can I just assume that I have non-celiac gluten sensitivity?
+I’m already gluten-free, and I feel much better than I did when eating gluten.
+Can I assume that I have non-celiac gluten sensitivity?

-It is possible that you have celiac disease and not non-celiac gluten sensitivity.
-But because celiac disease is a lifelong condition requiring strict adherence to a gluten-free diet and proper management by a knowledgeable physician, it is important that an accurate diagnosis is made.
-Additionally, if you have celiac disease, it is important to confirm the diagnosis, as your family members could be at risk for the disease and may not know it.
+You may have celiac disease and not non-celiac gluten sensitivity.
+However, because celiac disease is a lifelong condition requiring strict adherence to a gluten-free diet and proper management by a knowledgeable physician, an accurate diagnosis must be made.
+Additionally, if you have celiac disease, it is crucial to confirm the diagnosis, as your family members could be at risk for the disease and may not know it.

-Most importantly, you should always remember to talk to your doctor about your symptoms and health concerns before beginning treatment of any kind on your own.
-Starting a gluten-free diet before being properly tested can complicate the diagnostic process.
-A knowledgeable healthcare provider will be able to help navigate the testing for and diagnosis of a gluten-related disorder.
+Most importantly, you should never forget to talk to your doctor about your symptoms and health concerns before beginning treatment on your own.
+Starting a gluten-free diet before being correctly tested can complicate the diagnostic process.
+A knowledgeable healthcare provider can help navigate the testing for and diagnosis of a gluten-related disorder.

 Are there any dangers to a false diagnosis of non-celiac gluten sensitivity?

-Since the only treatment for non-celiac gluten sensitivity is a gluten-free diet, as long as you receive proper nutritional counseling and keep a healthy balanced diet, there is no danger to this treatment.
-However, it is important to recognize that many gastrointestinal diseases present with similar symptoms, so the real danger is that in assuming a person has non-celiac gluten sensitivity, they are not evaluated appropriately and a more serious illness is missed and allowed to progress untreated.
+Since the only treatment for non-celiac gluten sensitivity is a gluten-free diet, as long as you receive proper nutritional counseling and keep a healthy, balanced diet, there is no danger to this treatment.
+However, it is essential to recognize that many gastrointestinal diseases present with similar symptoms, so the real danger is that in assuming a person has non-celiac gluten sensitivity, they are not evaluated appropriately, and a more serious illness is missed and allowed to progress untreated.